Kansas City police shooting gets renewed attention

 An online change.org petition demanding charges has more than 200,000 signatures.

-Lee Merritt, a nationally-known civil rights attorney who is representing Lamb’s family, said it was a brief dispute with a girlfriend that caused the pursuit.
+Lee Merritt, a civil rights attorney who is representing Lamb’s family, said it was a brief dispute with a girlfriend that caused the pursuit.
 He told The Star earlier this year that police were on Lamb’s property illegally and recklessly pursued a nonviolent traffic offender.
 Merritt also questioned whether officers violated Lamb’s Second Amendment right to bear arms.

 “As a constitutional lawyer, I am particularly offended when people of color are killed in their own home,” Merritt said.
 “It’s something about the sanctity of someone’s home that should be protected.”